devharish1371/algo_trading/README.md

 # 🚀 Algo Trading with DCRNN (Diffusion Graph Convolutional Recurrent Neural Network)

-A sophisticated algorithmic trading system that uses Deep Graph Convolutional Recurrent Neural Networks (DCRNN) to predict stock prices by leveraging both temporal patterns and inter-stock relationships in the market.
+A sophisticated algorithmic trading system that uses Diffusion Graph Convolutional Recurrent Neural Networks (DCRNN) to predict stock prices by leveraging both temporal patterns and inter-stock relationships in the market.

 ## 📋 Table of Contents